 During the two-week summer program, Scholars will take one credit hour writing course that counts towards their Truman degree requirements.
 Additionally, SEE scholars begin their semester long mathematics course during the summer program.

-To compliment the academic courses in the Scholastic Enhancement Experience Academic Institute, scholars will have a common hour built into their fall academic schedule for meetings, academic advising, and other supplemental activities.
+To compliment the academic courses in the Scholastic Enhancement Experience Academic Institute, scholars will have the opportunity to attend academic enhancement seminars, professional development workshops, and other supplemental activities throughout the year.
 Participants will be introduced to University life, resources, and support systems in ways that will assist them in navigating the University system.

 Summer Writing Course

 The SEE Summer Writing Course will provide an introduction to the kind of writing that students will be expected to engage in at Truman State University in writing courses as well as across the University curriculum.
 Students will be exposed to critical reading, writing, and research skills applicable to any area of study.

 Specifically, by the end of the class, SEE Scholars should:

 - Be able to use the writing strategies from They Say/I Say: The Moves that Matter in Academic Writing in an effective and contextually appropriate way.